Olivera2708/FastTypingPublic/README.md

 </p>

 ### Personalization
-- Customize your typing environment by selecting your preferred main color in the settings.
+- **Customize** your typing environment by selecting your favorite main color in the settings.
-- Seamlessly integrate with your device's theme for a personalized experience.
+- **Seamless integration** with your device’s theme ensures a personalized experience that fits your style.

 <p align="center">
   <img src="images/image5.png" width="240"/>